codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/run-unit-tests.md

 toc: true
 ---

-As we have explained in the [Unit tests page]({{site.baseurl}}/docs/testing/unit-tests/) Codefresh supports several ways of running unit tests.
-The most usual scenarios are using an existing Docker Hub image (common with compiled languages such as Java and Go) or using the application image itself (common with languages such as JavaScript/Python/Ruby/PHP).
+As explained in [unit tests]({{site.baseurl}}/docs/testing/unit-tests/), Codefresh supports several ways of running unit tests.
+The most common scenarios use an existing Docker Hub image (common with compiled languages such as Java and Go), or the application image itself (common with languages such as JavaScript/Python/Ruby/PHP).

-In this example we will see both ways using two different applications in a single pipeline.
+In this example, we will see both ways using two different applications in a single pipeline.

 {% include image.html
 lightbox="true"